Flagellation: Syria

 but there were no reports of it being practiced by the Syrian Democratic Forces.

 Historical use as punishment

 Judaism

-According to the Torah (Deuteronomy 25:1–3) and Rabbinic law lashes (Malkot (Judaism))) may be given for offenses that do not merit capital punishment, and may not exceed 40 strokes.
+According to the Torah (Deuteronomy 25:1–3), and Rabbinic law, lashes (Malkot) may be given for offenses that do not merit capital punishment.
+The number of lashes may not exceed 40 strokes.
 However, in the absence of a Sanhedrin (a legislative or judicial assembly of elders), corporal punishment is not practiced in Jewish law.
 Halakha specifies the lashes must be given in sets of three, so the total number cannot exceed 39.
-Also, the person whipped is first judged whether they can withstand the punishment, if not, the number of whips is decreased.
+Also, the person whipped is first judged whether they can withstand the punishment.
+If not, the number of lashes is decreased.
 Jewish law (Halakha) limited flagellation to forty strokes, and in practice delivered thirty-nine, so as to avoid any possibility of breaking this law due to a miscount.